Minater247/XanaduOS/ROADMAP.md

 # Roadmap
-- Reimplement the heap to understand paging and expand/contract into new memory regions, starting at maybe 10MB in size?
+- Reimplement the RAMDISK in a smarter way
-- Initial read-only filesystem from GRUB
+- Loading + Running ELF files